Skip to Content

 You can also change the order of filters, by dragging them in the sidebar

-- Dropdown (default) — The filter appears as a collapsible section with checkboxes.
+• Dropdown (default) — A collapsible section with checkboxes.
 Visitors click to expand, then select options from a list.
+Best for filters with many options.

 Multi-select vs Single-select